Your Baby's 1 Month Developmental Milestone

 3. Support your breast from underneath before placing your fingers around your areola and lift it to your baby’s mouth.
 Leave enough space between your fingers and areola so your baby can latch onto enough breast tissue.

 4. If your baby doesn’t latch on immediately, touch their lips to your nipple to encourage their mouth to open.
 Once it is sufficiently wide enough, bring their mouth to your breast, chin first.
-The bottom lip needs to be ‘off centre’ to the areola, meaning that it should be down over the tissue.
+Your nipple should be lined up with their nose and be the last thing to go into their mouth.
+Think of it like a rolling motion - chin, bottom lip, nipple into the roof of their mouth.

 5. Ensure that you are supporting the breast throughout the feeding process until you are aware your baby has latched properly.
 You want them swallowing and sucking in a regular pattern.